logo

 Key points

-• Well distributed average rainfall and plenty of sunshine days in the winter helped to set up a good start to the season.
+• Well distributed average rainfall and plenty of sunshine days in the winter helped to set up a good start to the season, with production being up on budget by the end of December.

 • Halter continues to deliver savings in time involved with collecting information required for making stock and pasture management decisions.